W. Averell Harriman: Statesman of foreign and domestic affairs

 As Kennedy pondered what to do about Laos, Khrushchev in Moscow told the American ambassador, Llewellyn Thompson, that he was wanted to see an international conference to settle the Lao civil war, an offer Kennedy promptly accepted.
 Harriman was visiting Turkey with the Secretary of State, Dean Rusk, when he suddenly received a call from Kennedy telling him to go to Laos at once for an assessment of the situation.
-Harriman relished his job as a diplomatic trouble-shooter who was accustomed to working on his own and embraced the assignment, through he complained that he was not dressed for the tropics as he rushed off to Laos.
+Harriman relished his job as a diplomatic trouble-shooter who was accustomed to working on his own and embraced the assignment, though he complained that he was not dressed for the tropics as he rushed off to Laos.
 On his way to Vientiane, he stopped in Saigon to meet the chairman of the joint chiefs of staff, General Lemnitzer, who agreed with Harriman's plans to send troops to Laos to improve the American bargaining position.
 However, on April 24, 1961, the Pathet Lao unilaterally declared a ceasefire, and Harriman headed to Geneva to head the American delegation to discuss the neutralization of Laos.

 Rusk headed the American delegation at the Geneva conference, but after a week he returned to Washington and left Harriman in charge.
 Harriman felt at 126 strong that the American delegation was too large, and believed that too much time would be wasted in meetings.
 Harriman appointed William Sullivan as his deputy and ordered him to reduce the size of the delegation.
 When Sullivan suggested cutting the delegation by a third, Harriman shouted "That's not enough.
 I want it cut by half".
 When Rusk objected that Sullivan as a Class 3 officer was not senior enough to serve as Harriman's deputy, the latter replied: "Nobody will know, nobody will care, what his rank is".
 When the Chinese foreign minister Chen Yi indicated a willingness to meet privately with Harriman, Rusk refused, saying the Republicans would attack the Democrat Kennedy as "soft on Communism" if it emerged that an American diplomat had a met Chinese diplomat.
 An infuriated Harriman responded that in World War II Roosevelt had let him meet anyone whom it was necessary for him to meet, and charged that Rusk was too rigid to serve as secretary of state.

 The Chinese delegation accused the United States of supporting Phoumi, leading Harriman to accuse the Chinese of supporting the Pathet Lao.
-A Soviet diplomat named Georgi Pushkin told Harriman privately the next day: "You did the Chinese a great injustice".
+A Soviet diplomat named Georgy Pushkin told Harriman privately the next day: "You did the Chinese a great injustice".
 When Harriman inquired how, Pushkin replied: "They're not helping the Pathet Lao.
 All the arms and ammunition are coming from us".
 With that remark, Harriman came to understand that the Soviets wanted Laos to be neutral out of the fear that a Communist Laos would be in the Chinese sphere of influence, an insight that did much to improve his bargaining power.